Octave Filter Bank

 The center frequency of an octave filter is the geometric mean of the lower- and upper-band edge frequencies.

 The Octave Filter Bank block is implemented as a parallel structure of

 octave filters.
 Individual octave filters are designed as described by

-b is the octave bandwidth specified by the Bandwidth
+G is the octave ratio, which is specified by the Octave ratio parameter.

 The Octave Filter Bank block implements a higher-order digital bandpass filter design method as specified in .